 BACKGROUND

-In 2017, IOS Press acquired StemBook (see here).
-Originally, in addition to the contributions of the Editorial Board and the stem cell research community, the project was developed in collaboration with several other enterprises, including Harvard Stem Cell Institute and Harvard’s Initiative in Innovative Computing.
+StemBook was launched by the Harvard Stem Cell Institute in collaboration with the MIND Informatics group at Massachusetts General Hospital in 2008.
+The online platform was populated with contributions of the Editorial Board and the stem cell research community, along with several other enterprises, in particular Harvard Stem Cell Institute, Stem Cell COREdinates and Harvard’s Initiative in Innovative Computing.
 The Initiative in Innovative Computing created the Scientific Collaboration Framework (SCF), the extensible software infrastructure used for the project.
 SCF and the StemBook project were funded, in part, by a generous grant from an anonymous foundation and also appreciates the input of WormBase's Textpresso team.
-IOS Press will continue to develop and expand StemBook to include new content and new functionalities.

 _______________